 In order to obtain the information it deems necessary for its investigation, the Commission will send non-confidential versions of the application and questionnaires to all known importers and exporters, and known representative associations.
-The trade representatives of the exporting countries have also been notified.
+The trade representatives of the exporting country have also been notified, and have been requested to advise other possible foreign producers accordingly.